OutSystems/docs-product/src/develop/logic/emails-reactive/managing.md

 ## Adding content to Email

 In the technical preview you can use text, images, and links in Emails.
-To add content to your Emails, follow these steps in Service Studio:
+To add content to your emails, follow these steps in Service Studio:

 1. Go to **Interface** > **UI Flows** > **your Emails UI Flow** and double-click the Email you want to edit.
 The Email opens for editing and the widget list shows the widgets that Emails currently support.